April 28, 2025•7 min read••

 nvm install 18 nvm use 18

-If you have an existing Node.js app, upload it to your server, typically under /var/www/your-app
+If you have an existing Node.js app, upload it to your server, typically under /var/www/your-app.
+You can use scp, SFTP, or Git to transfer the files.

 Alternatively, you can create a new app for testing.
 If you don’t have one, here’s a basic example: